apiato/documentation/docs/core-features/code-generator.md

-  php artisan apiato:generate:container:api    Create a Container for apiato from scratch (API Part) php artisan apiato:generate:container:web    Create a Container for apiato from scratch (WEB Part) php artisan apiato:generate:controller       Create a controller for a container php artisan apiato:generate:event            Create a new Event class and its corresponding Handler php artisan apiato:generate:eventhandler     Create a new EventHandler class php artisan apiato:generate:exception        Create a new Exception class php artisan apiato:generate:job              Create a new Job class php artisan apiato:generate:mail             Create a new Mail class php artisan apiato:generate:migration        Create an "empty" migration file for a Container php artisan apiato:generate:model            Create a new Model class php artisan apiato:generate:notification     Create a new Notification class
+  php artisan apiato:generate:container:api    Create a Container for apiato from scratch (API Part) php artisan apiato:generate:container:web    Create a Container for apiato from scratch (WEB Part) php artisan apiato:generate:controller       Create a controller for a container php artisan apiato:generate:event            Create a new Event class and (optionally) its corresponding Listener php artisan apiato:generate:exception        Create a new Exception class php artisan apiato:generate:factory          Create a new Factory class php artisan apiato:generate:job              Create a new Job class php artisan apiato:generate:listener         Create a new Event Listener class php artisan apiato:generate:mail             Create a new Mail class php artisan apiato:generate:middleware       Create a new Middleware class php artisan apiato:generate:migration        Create an "empty" migration file for a Container php artisan apiato:generate:model            Create a new Model class php artisan apiato:generate:notification     Create a new Notification class